spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 <meta name=“robots” content=“noindex”>

-#  Right Sizing Recommendations and Rules
+#  Automatic Right Sizing Recommendations and Rules

 To view your right-sizing recommendations and rules: